How do you ensure that you’re getting as many relevant visitors as you can to your site from the right search engines?

 - Keep them less than 70 characters

-- Make it match the page’s content (no two page titles should be the same)
+- Make it match the page’s content

 - Use a tool like Yoast to make page title optimization easy